TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab8.md

     ...: defines Method m of type t

-Modify your name binding rule for method definitions to include its type.
+Modify your name binding rule for method declarations to include its type.

-Next, specify a type rule in TS for method calls, which looks up the type of the method definition.
+Next, specify a type rule in TS for method calls, which looks up the type of the method declaration.

 ### Constraints